annethereshewent/nds-plus/README.md

 # NDS+

 This is a DS emulator written in Rust!
 Binaries for Mac and Windows are now available.
-Go to releases and download the appropriate zip file for your operating system and unzip the files.
+Go to <a href="https://github.com/annethereshewent/nds-plus/releases">releases</a> and download the appropriate zip file for your operating system and unzip the files.
 To build in Linux, simply type `cargo build --release` and make sure you put the executable, `game_db.json`, and the `/freebios` directory all in the same directory.

 ## Getting Started